What Is Thai Shrimp Green Curry?

 What is Thai shrimp green curry (Gaeng Keow Wan Goong)?

-Thai shrimp green curry — Gaeng Keow Wan Goong, แกงเขียวหวานกุ้ง — is shrimp simmered in a bright, fragrant coconut curry made from green curry paste, coconut milk, kaffir lime leaves, fish sauce, and Thai basil.
-It is the most herb-forward and aromatic of the main Thai curries, its color and character coming from fresh green chilies and herbs in the paste.
-The shrimp go in last and cook for two minutes only.
-The basil goes in off the heat at the very end.
+Thai shrimp green curry, Gaeng Keow Wan Goong (แกงเขียวหวานกุ้ง), is shrimp simmered in a bright, fragrant coconut curry made from green curry paste, coconut milk, chicken broth, fish sauce, and Thai basil, with bell peppers, eggplant, and bamboo shoots.
+It is the most herb-forward and aromatic of the main Thai curries.
+The shrimp go in last and cook three to four minutes only.
+The basil and lime juice go in off the heat at the very end.

 How do you make Thai shrimp green curry step by step?